List of Ocean's characters: Isabel Lahiri

 Only mentioned in Eleven as Rusty's ex-girlfriend, Isabel appears in Twelve as an agent for Europol living in Amsterdam specializing in major robberies, on the hunt for the Night Fox while admirably commemorating the all time master thief Gaspar LeMarc.
 Her expertise, it appears, comes from her estranged father, who was, in fact, LeMarc himself, a negative legacy Isabel seems to want to break away from.
-However, she loved Rusty too much to give him up – before he runs off.
-At their next meeting, when Rusty's in Amsterdam doing a job with the Ocean crew, she is much less forgiving, and eventually chases the men all the way to Rome.
+However, she loves Rusty too much to give him up – until he runs off.
+At their next meeting, with Rusty in Amsterdam doing a job with the Ocean crew, she is much less forgiving, and eventually chases the men all the way to Rome.

 Isabel is played by Catherine Zeta-Jones.
 Isabel and Tess do not appear in Thirteen, as Danny states it is “not their fight” (referring to the revenge on Willy Bank).

 Abigail Sponder

 Miss Sponder is Willy Bank's right-hand-woman, appearing to be cold and strict, only to be seduced by Linus (in disguise) wearing a chemical substance.
 She deeply appreciates Bank on a platonic level, although the sentiments are not reciprocated.

 Abigail is played by Ellen Barkin.